 Moving Average Inc.

-What founders need to know about copyright, patents, and trade secrets
+What founders need to know about protecting AI-generated intellectual property

 John M. P. Knox